Dance and Drama BA Hons (Dance) with Kingston University London

 Stage 1: Complete the application form and attach the following evidence

-- Creative Solo: You will have to submit a 1.5-minute solo piece exploring one of the following themes; political corruption, the Importance of social classes, cultural identities, the influence of technology on individual or gender classifications.
+- Creative Solo: You will have to submit a 1.5-minute solo piece exploring one of the following themes; political corruption, the Importance of social classes, cultural identities, and the influence of technology on individual or gender classifications.
 The final choice of the theme must relate to one of these four categories; therefore, you have a lot of artistic freedom as to what the focus of your solo will be.
-This recording can be uploaded to a private Youtube page but the video must be unlisted so it can be viewed and assessed.
+This recording can be uploaded to a private Youtube page but the video must be unlisted to be viewed and assessed.
+Please upload in the space provided for evidence on your application or email it to DramaDanceBA@edinburghcollege.ac.uk

 - Please upload your response to the following question within your application in the personal statement section.